Section A: Publication and authorship

 Please make your payment after reading the text below.

-• After the article submission process is completed, it will be checked by the journal secretariat whether it is at the minimum level in terms of required forms and writing rules.
+• After the article submission process is completed; will be checked by the journal secretariat whether it is at the minimum level in terms of required forms and writing rules.

-• If the article is unsuitable, it will be returned to you for corrections and uploading of missing documents.
+• If the article is not suitable, it will be sent back to you for corrections and uploading of missing documents.